faseeh-app/Faseeh-Specification/01 - Projects/Faseeh/Architecture/Core/Plugin Manager.md

 > 7.  **UI Update:** Signal UI that the plugin is now disabled.
 > ---
 > <span style="color:rgb(255, 192, 0)">⚠️ **Consideration :**</span> Dependent plugins might now fail on next load/reload unless also disabled.

+> [!Question]- Why call _cleanupListeners after onunload?
+> 1. **Plugin Control:** The plugin's onunload method might need to perform actions that rely on its listeners still being active (e.g., emitting one final event, checking some state based on a listener's side effect).
+> ---
+> 2. **Orderly Shutdown:** It allows the plugin's custom logic to run first, followed by the guaranteed, automatic cleanup provided by the base class.